camunda/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-attributes.md

     <th>Description</th>
     <td>
       <p>
-      The attribute specifies the process variable to save the return value of a <a href="{{< relref "reference/bpmn20/custom-extensions/extension-attributes.md#expression" >}}">camunda:expression</a>.
+      The attribute specifies the process variable to save the return value of a <a href="{{< ref "/reference/bpmn20/custom-extensions/extension-attributes.md#expression" >}}">camunda:expression</a>.
       </p>
       <p>
-        Note that when you use <code>camunda:resultVariable</code> in a multi-instance construct, for example in a multi-instance subprocess, the result variable is overwritten every time the task completes unless the variable is a <a href="{{< relref "user-guide/process-engine/variables.md#variable-scopes-and-variable-visibility" >}}">local variable</a> in the scope of the multi-instance construct.
+        Note that when you use <code>camunda:resultVariable</code> in a multi-instance construct, for example in a multi-instance subprocess, the result variable is overwritten every time the task completes unless the variable is a <a href="{{< ref "/user-guide/process-engine/variables.md#variable-scopes-and-variable-visibility" >}}">local variable</a> in the scope of the multi-instance construct.
 This can lead to seemingly random behavior.</p>
       <p>
         This is a known issue.
-As a workaround, a local variable can be declared by adding an <a href="{{< relref "user-guide/process-engine/delegation-code.md#execution-listener" >}}">execution listener</a> to the subprocess' start event that initializes the variable as <code>null</code>.
+As a workaround, a local variable can be declared by adding an <a href="{{< ref "/user-guide/process-engine/delegation-code.md#execution-listener" >}}">execution listener</a> to the subprocess' start event that initializes the variable as <code>null</code>.
       </p>
     </td>
   </tr>